Shareholder Alert: Robbins LLP Announces It Is Investigating Innate Pharma S.A. (IPHA) for Misleading Shareholders

-Shareholder rights law firm [url="]Robbins+LLP[/url] announces it is investigating whether certain officers and directors of Innate Pharma S.A.
+SAN DIEGO and MARSEILLE, France, Oct.
+27, 2020 /PRNewswire/ -- Shareholder rights law firm Robbins LLP announces it is investigating whether certain officers and directors of Innate Pharma S.A.
 (NASDAQ: IPHA) violated federal securities laws.
 Innate Pharma S.A. is a biotechnology company that discovers and develops therapeutic antibodies for the treatment of oncology indications in France and internationally.

 In October 2018, Innate Pharma announced a long-term strategic partnership with AstraZeneca PLC.
 The deal included a $100 million in milestone payments paid to Innate Pharma at the start of the first Phase 3 clinical trial for monalizumab.
 Throughout 2019 and early 2020, Innate not only confirmed the $100 million payment, but also affirmed the results of the trial as being on track.
 On September 8, 2020, the Company announced a change to the $100 million payment.
 Instead of a one-time payment at the start of the first Phase 3 clinical trial, Innate would receive $50 million at the start, and an additional $50 million after the interim analysis demonstrated a pre-defined threshold of clinical activity.
 On this news, Innate Pharma's ADS's fell 26.6%, to open at $4.82 on September 8, 2020, continued to decline throughout the day to close at $4.45, and has yet to recover.